os-chip-design/chip-design-intro/01_intro.md

  * We will design and fabricate a chip
    - Using open-source tools only
    - We will use the Tiny Tapeout platform
- * This is an introduction course
+ * This is an introductory course
    - Motivating you to learn more in the VLSI course
-     - and the chipe design specialisation (MS)
+     - and the chip design specialisation (MS)
-   - Project based
+   - Project-based
  * Under development